-In this article Cheryl Clemons highlights three business areas that benefit from the real, human and trust-inspiring qualities of user-generated video.
+In this article Cheryl Clemons highlights three business areas that benefit from the real, human and inspiring qualities of user-generated video which can help with building trust in teams.
 Originally published on the Saba Lumesse guest blog in December 2018.

 What do Samuel Pepys and Logan Paul have in common?
 Apart from rats, they also both show us what’s happening around them.
 Pepys’ account in 1666 of the encroaching fire and the references to real people impacted by it give us an insight and a feeling that no history recount can successfully match.
 From the Renaissance onwards diarists started recording their thoughts and opinions more readily but what if the chroniclers of old had been part of the YouTube generation?